 Use the time keyword none to remove a stream's basis time.
 You cannot set a basis time for a pass-through stream.

 When using the -t option, take into account the possibility of a timewarp.
-The AC_SYNC environment variable (see AccuRev User Preferences on page 6) determines how a timewarp will accurev chstream -s tulip_dvt tulip_development Change the backing stream of stream emergency_1017:
+The AC\SYNC environment variable (see AccuRev User Preferences on page 6) determines how a timewarp will

 Rename a stream: